hanielbaez/docs-1/behaviors/behavior-keys.md

 Data type fields must be the same across behaviors.
 For instance if field **foo** in behavior A has type: number, field **foo** \(assuming its the same field\) in behavior B must have type: number.

+### Built-in fields
 {% hint style="info" %}
 Field Names at the top level of your keys cannot match built-in fields \(e.g. `agent_id`, `position`\) and cannot start with double-underscore \(e.g. `__age`\), which are reserved for engine specific information.
 Fields below the top level (i.e. as a child of a top-level field) may match those names.
 {% endhint %}

+You do not need to define these in your behavior keys.
+- agent_id
+- agent_name
+- behaviors
+- color
+- direction
+- height
+- hidden
+- messages
+- position
+- position_was_corrected
+- rgb
+- scale
+- search_radius
+- shape